~ Sandal Magna Castle ~

 In 1317 the castle was

-attacked by the army of Thomas Earl of Lancaser and Maud De Neirford,
+attacked by the army of Thomas Earl of Lancaster and Maud De Neirford,

-John 8th Earl Warrene's concubine at the time [later Countess] was
+John 8th Earl Warenne's concubine at the time [later Countess] was

 ejected.
-The question is, was the castle beseiged, attacked, burnt
+The question is, was the castle besieged, attacked, burnt

 or damaged.
 One wonders how Thomas Earl of Lancaster ever breached